rbnorth/portfolio/docker/visits-app/README.md

 # counter-app
-Simple flask app that counts web site visits and stored in a default Redis backend.
-Used in Docker Deep Dive book
+Simple node.js that counts web site visits and stored in a default Redis backend.

 ## images used

-`python:alpine`
+`node`

-`redis:alpine`
+`redis`

 ## commands